Fox36012/ComputerCraft-micro-utils/brgb-images-api/readme-ENG.txt

 	fully described in the help in the console application

-(the code may contain unknown errors, let me know if you find them) I will quickly transfer the code for converting mp4 and other video files
+(the code may contain unknown errors, let me know if you find them)